Tim Skold: Doctor Midnight & The Mercy Cult

 In 2009, Skold formed the Scandinavian supergroup Doctor Midnight & The Mercy Cult with Hank von Helvete.
 They released their debut album, I Declare: Treason, on 6 June 2011.

 Motionless in White

 Skold, along with Jason Suecof, produced Motionless in White's 2012 studio album Infamous.
 Skold also contributed songwriting on 5 songs.
 Skold was also announced as a featured artist on the song "Final Dictvm" from the album Reincarnate.

 Not My God

 In January 2020, Skold and Nero Bellum announced a new project dubbed Not My God.
 Their self-titled album was released on 14 February 2020.
 The follow-up album, Simulacra, was released on 15 October 2021.
-Their third album, Obverses, was released 12 May 2023.
+Their third album, Obverses, was released on 12 May 2023.

 Front Line Assembly

 Skold played guitar with Front Line Assembly on their 2021 and 2023 tours.

 Musical styles

 Skold has performed many different music genres ranging from glam metal to heavy metal to industrial rock to electro-industrial.
 His breakthrough band Shotgun Messiah evolved from the glam metal and hard rock genres to industrial rock for their third and final album.
 Beginning with the Skold solo project, he has recorded and performed mainly with industrial and heavy metal acts such as Marilyn Manson, KMFDM, MDFMK, ohGr, The Newlydeads and Doctor Midnight & The Mercy Cult.